-1. Dinning and business deals:
+1. Dining and business deals:

 Furthermore, Chinese business officials show hospitality through the gesture of offering food to build strong relationships.
 Most business deals and negotiations take place over a meal.

 This is to make their foreign business contacts feel comfortable and a sense of belonging.
-Just like every other type of etiquette, dinning etiquette also requires detailed attention.
+Just like every other type of etiquette, dining etiquette also requires detailed attention.
 There is a specific sequence of order in which everyone will be seated.

 2. How to use chopsticks appropriately:

 In most cases where foreigners are invited to a meal, business will be discussed over a formal meal serving authentic Chinese food.
-Chinese enjoy showcasing their cuisine to their potential business partners, and hope to see that their food is enjoyable to people around the world.
+Chinese enjoy showcasing their cuisine to their potential business partners and hope to see that their food is enjoyable to people around the world.
 However, since traditional Chinese food will be served, it is likely you will be provided with chopsticks.

 Using chopsticks might seem unfamiliar to you, which is why it is important to know certain positive and negative gestures while using them.
 You must not stick your chopsticks vertically into a bowl of food.
 This has connotations with funerals, thus it is considered a negative gesture.